wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 3. The new administrator should create a new service account key (IAM & Admin → Service Accounts → slide-timing-worker → Keys → Add Key).
 The old key should then be deleted.

-4. Update GOOGLE_SERVICE_ACCOUNT_EMAIL and GOOGLE_PRIVATE_KEY in GitHub Secrets with the new values.
+4. Update GOOGLE_SERVICE_ACCOUNT_EMAIL and GOOGLE_PRIVATE_KEY in the Cloudflare dashboard for all workers that require those secrets.

+### Step 4 — AirNow

+1. Go to docs.airnowapi.org and register for a new API key using the new administrator's email.

+2. Update AIRNOW_API_KEY in the Cloudflare dashboard for weather-display and weather-display-staging.

+### Step 5 — UptimeRobot

+1. Go to uptimerobot.com and create a new account for the new administrator.

+2. Recreate all 8 monitors (see Section 13.4) under the new account.

+3. Set the alert contact to the new administrator's department email.

-*Note: river-level-display has no Google Cloud dependency. daily-message-display and probationary-firefighter-display both reuse the existing slide-timing-proxy service account — no additional Google Cloud steps are needed for those Workers during a transfer.
-The new administrator must share the daily-message-display Google Sheet and Drive folder, and the probationary-firefighter-display Google Sheet and Drive folder, with the service account email after completing Step 3. calendar-display uses Nextcloud WebDAV and has no Google Cloud dependency — the new administrator only needs to update the NEXTCLOUD_URL, NEXTCLOUD_USERNAME, and NEXTCLOUD_PASSWORD secrets in Cloudflare and GitHub.*
+*Note: river-level-display has no Google Cloud dependency. calendar-display uses Nextcloud WebDAV and has no Google Cloud dependency — the new administrator only needs to update the NEXTCLOUD_URL, NEXTCLOUD_USERNAME, and NEXTCLOUD_PASSWORD secrets in the Cloudflare dashboard.*

 # 3. Project: Image Resizing Proxy